MiyamotoAkira/website/_posts/2015-10-26-dailies-and-tasks.md

 The other benefit is that is very easy to see what is blocking the advancement of the project.
 And, therefore ... often?, unblock it.
 You, or any other member of the team, will aks "Why this task hasn't been finished yet?"
 And based on the answer you will take the appropiate measures: get someone to help with the code, talk with another department to facilitate the task at hand, discard or delay the task, break the task into smaller pieces, ...

+#### Knowledge

+I have always found that forcing yourself to create single day tasks allows you to better understand what is going on with the system that you are developing.
+Tasks, unlike User Stories are not created from the point of view of the user, but from the one of the developer.
+Is there a database here that I need to create?
+Do I need extend an interface?
+Or create a new one?
+Do I have a business layer that I need to change?
+A UI?
+Is just a question of adding an Endpoint to my REST API?

+These questions, and others, will help you understand the innards of your system.
+And how the different parts are connected.

 #### The last one
 There is one additional benefit.
-Which I do like.
-Estimation is diificult.
+Estimation is difficult.
 We, humans, have problems estimating.
 Have you ever seen a big building done on time and on budget?
-I have not, though hopefully somewhere there we can find it.
+I have not.
+Though, hopefully, somewhere out there we can find it.
 That is after 7000 years of construction.
+It is not a new field.

+If we have problems estimating building construction how are we not going to have estimating software development?
+In the eyes of construction we are a newborn.

 I have used story points before.
 They are complicated, because you still need to give a number.
+Because that number is a nebulous abstraction of difficulty.
 They take time to correctly assert.
 Quite a few tries.
-And if you have not done a good job of getting the base (and I'm guilty of it) is difficult to rectify or stop balloning the estimates.
+And if you have not done a good job of getting the base number correctly (and I'm guilty of it) is difficult to rectify or stop balloning the estimates.
 Furthermore, the "experience" that you can use to reuse them at a later point is shaky.
-I believe it has to do with granularity.

 Tasks are far more concrete.
 Very specific time frames.
 Very small.
 You can't go astray.
 Furthermore, task are much easier to reuse.
 I believe they give you better traceability.
-It is much easier to go back in time to a user story done in the past, check the number of tasks and understand what was originally estimated, what was done, what was forgotten to add to the original estimate, and to
+It is much easier to go back in time to a user story done in the past, check the number of tasks and understand what was originally estimated, what was done, what was forgotten to add to the original estimate, and to, therefore, extract learning for the future.

-### The Communication
+### Communication

-There is one specific question about communication.
-There is a technical and a human side to it.
+There are issues with communication.
+Other than brain to brain, there is no perfect technique of passing information between people.
+As soon as we have to put down our ideas, through language, formulae or code imperfections will appear.

+But even if we could achieve perfect transmission of our ideas there are still issues.

 I have found that, if you have more than two people on a team, constant communication is just difficult.
 There are cases in which information is going to be shared between two people that will not reach the third, fourth or *n*th member of the team.